rafrodriguez/beam-workshop/README.md

 In the Flink UI, capture values of `jobmanager.rpc.address` and `jobmanager.rpc.port` in the Job Manager configuration.

-In another terminal, set up an SSH tunnel to the machine in the cluster running the Flink Job Manager:
+In separate terminals, set up two SSH tunnels to the machine in the cluster running the Flink Job Manager:

     gcloud compute ssh gaming-flink-w-6 --zone us-central1-f --ssh-flag="-D 1082"

-Build the package and stage it in Google Cloud Storage:
+    gcloud compute ssh gaming-flink-w-6 --zone us-central1-f --ssh-flag="-L 52871:localhost:52871"

+Submit the job to the cluster:

     mvn clean package exec:java -Pflink-runner \
         -DsocksProxyHost=localhost \